 Without this state of mind, Zazen is not authentic.
 Universal wisdom is rooted in Mushotoku, and it transcends dualities and limitations created by our egos.
 When you are mushotoku, even if you lose you are always free, always happy.

 This concept of acting without wanting to achieve a result, and giving without wanting something in return is one of the most challenging ideas for Westerners to understand as we tend to think in terms of profit: "If I give him this maybe he'll give me that in return".

 We must not practice Zen meditation, or Zazen, with a hope to personally profit.
 Do not practice for Zazen for fame or profit; do not practice it to obtain a reward; do not practice it to obtain esoteric powers.

-Do not practice Zazen for yourself; simply practice Zazen for Zazen.
-Zazen has no object and no subject; it is simply the union of the absolute self with the Cosmos.
+Do not practice Zazen for yourself; only practice Zazen for Zazen.
+Zazen has no object and no subject; it is simply the union of the absolute Self with the Cosmos.
 In the martial arts, too, one must be mushotoku, without any goal or desire for profit.

 In Zen, Mushotoku means getting rid of attachment on a mental level, that is, becoming unattached to personal profit in all forms.
 Letting go of profit means letting go of the inner self.
 In the end, giving up the self is the greatest achievement you can reach.
 Mushotoku is you, me and the entire Universe in pure sincerity.